Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/bones.rst

 - select :menuselection:`Armature --> Bone Settings --> Toggle a Setting`).

-*If the root of a locked bone is connected to the tip of an unlocked bone, it won't be locked*, i.e. you will be able to move it to your liking.
+*If the root of a locked bone is connected to the tip of an unlocked bone, it will not be locked*, i.e. you will be able to move it to your liking.
 This means that in a chain of connected bones, when you lock one bone, you only really lock its tip.
 With unconnected bones, the locking is effective on both ends of the bone.